 Pioneer Pen is published annually each spring.
-Students interested in being featured in the 2018 edition of Pioneer Pen should submit art, photography, poetry, fiction, song lyrics, plays, monologues, excerpts from longer creative works, cartoons, short films, recordings of original songs to email@example.com by Friday, March 3.
+Students interested in being featured in the newest edition of Pioneer Pen should submit art, photography, poetry, fiction, song lyrics, plays, monologues, excerpts from longer creative works, cartoons, short films, recordings of original songs to firstname.lastname@example.org by the publication deadline.

 All entries should include contact information, a brief biography, as well as the title and medium for the work.
 Creative writing should be submitted in a .docx file format.
 Works of art should be submitted as a high-resolution .jpg.
 All submissions are automatically considered for the John MacDougall Award for Literary Excellence or the Fusion Art and Design Award.

 Do you have students who write exceptionally well?
 Showcase their work by nominating outstanding student academic writing for the Department of English Best of Student Essays competition.
-In this juried, interdisciplinary competition, three to five essays in three different categories will be selected by faculty readers for publication in our Best of Student Essays collection in fall 2018, which will appear in print and online.
+In this juried, interdisciplinary competition, three to five essays in three different categories will be selected by faculty readers for publication in our Best of Student Essays collection each year, which will appear in print and online.
 As an added incentive, first place winners in each category will receive cash awards.

 We continue accepting submissions again in spring, and final selections will be made over the summer.
 Even for students whose essays are not selected for publication, nominations from you can be a great affirmation of their hard work and ability.